SomethingWitty295/The-Flamingos/README.md

 # Flamingo Centered Data-Distribution-Service

-***NOTE: This is a rougly translated version of the FCS Manual.
+***NOTE: This is a rougly translated version of the FCD Manual.
 If you'd like a more official and organized view of this document, click the link below.***

 https://drive.google.com/file/d/15G9rLGYkvGxbv9oNscU7B5Av8_mcZ64b/view?usp=sharing